How to create a certificate in Exchange Server? It's important to secure the connections to…

 Start another browser.
 For example, Internet Explorer.
 Clicking the padlock icon in the toolbar will show that the connection to the server is encrypted.

 We will verify the Let’s Encrypt certificate with the DigiCert SSL certificate checker.

 Enter the OWA URL of the Exchange Server, in my example mail.exoip.com.
 When entered, press the button Check Server.
 Have a look at the Subject Alternative Names, the certificate expiration, and that the certificate is correctly installed.

 Go to the Microsoft Remote Connectivity Analyzer page.
 Click Exchange Server in the feature pane and click Outlook Connectivity.

 Fill in the credentials and click Perform Test.

-After testing, the result is showing warnings.
+After testing, the result shows warnings.